tseemann/samclip/README.md

 ## Options

 * `--ref FILE` should be a FASTA file indexed with `samtools faidx FILE`
-* `--max INTEGER` is the maximum soft+hard clipping to allow.
-Set to 0 to allow none.
+* `--max INTEGER` is the maximum soft+hard clipping to allow, use 0 to reject all bar contig edges
-* `-v` or `--invert` will output the records that would have clipped and discard the good ones
+* `--invert` will output the records that would have clipped and discard the good ones
+* `--progress N` will print a progress message every N records it processes, use 0 to disable
 * `--debug` is verbose debugging information for testing purposes

 ## Issues

-Submit feedback to the [Issue Tracker](https://github.com/tseemann/samclip/issues).
+Submit feedback to the [Issue Tracker](https://github.com/tseemann/samclip/issues)

 ## License